 What does it mean to offer a sacrifice of a broken spirit?
 It’s easy to skip a few meals or give God our money, but are we willing to give him our brokenness?
 Are we even willing to admit that we are a broken people?

 God appointed Paul to suffer for His name’s sake.
-I don’t know about you but I don’t like to suffer.
+I don’t like to suffer.
 I prefer comfort, security and pleasure.
 I’d be first in line to volunteer to be comfortable for God.
 Secure for God.
 Satisfied for God.
 But suffer for God?

 What was this suffering that God put upon Paul?
 Well let’s read what Paul said about his ministry, suffering and weakness as recorded in 2 Corinthians 11:5-31